huapeng01016/chicago19/stpython.md

 - Embed and execute Python code
 - Use Python interactively
+- Define and use Python routines in do-files
-- Define and use Python routines in do-files and ado-files
+- Define and use Python routines in ado-files
-- Inteact with Stata through Stata Function Interface (sfi)
+- Interact with Stata through Stata Function Interface (sfi)

 # Use Python interactively

-## Interactive session 1

-**Hello World!**
+## **Hello World!**

 ~~~~
 <<dd_do>>
 python:
 print('Hello World!')
-2+3
 end
 <</dd_do>>
 ~~~~

-## Interactive session 2
+## **for** loop

-Indentation is important when typing Python code in Stata.
+Indentation is important when entering Python code in Stata.

 ~~~~
 <<dd_do>>